dapuru/odata/3_segw/odata-segw-implementation.md

 If you still want to continue with SEGW, go ahead.

 "SAP Gateway Service Builder (transaction SEGW)) is a design-time environment, which provides developers an easy-to-use set of tools for creating services.
 The Code-based OData Channel consumes it and supports developers throughout the development life cycle of a service."
-[Source: help.sap.com](https://help.sap.com/docs/SAP_NETWEAVER_AS_ABAP_751_IP/68bf513362174d54b58cddec28794093/cddd22512c312314e10000000a44176d.html?locale=en-US)
+[Source](https://help.sap.com/docs/SAP_NETWEAVER_AS_ABAP_751_IP/68bf513362174d54b58cddec28794093/cddd22512c312314e10000000a44176d.html?locale=en-US)

 The steps, which need to be taken, are:
-(1) in SEGW create a project and eg. import a DDIC structure for the data model (2) in SEGW generate the MPC (model provider class) and DPC (data provider class).
+(1) in SEGW create a project and eg. import a DDIC structure for the data model <br/>
+(2) in SEGW generate the MPC (model provider class) and DPC (data provider class).<br/>
-(3) in /IWFND/MAINT_SERVICE publish the service and test in the "SAP GAteway Client" (4) add logic to the MPC_EXT and DPC_EXT classes by redefining the methods (see below for details) (5) in the "SAP GAteway Client" test "EntitySets"
+(3) in /IWFND/MAINT_SERVICE publish the service and test in the "SAP GAteway Client"<br/>
+(4) add logic to the MPC_EXT and DPC_EXT classes by redefining the methods (see below for details)<br/>
+(5) in the "SAP GAteway Client" test "EntitySets"<br/>

 ## (1) SEGW project initialization